voa2000/react-graphql/README.md

 -  A specification describes how a product should look and work, this structure makes it easy to work with database and APIs.

 #  Next steps
+-  Create React App frontend client to work concurrently with this backend.
 -  Using GraphQL with Arrays in NodeJS to include Mutations.
 -  Using GraphQL with MongoDB with Queries and Mutations.